-Join us for Chamber Music and Orchestra for Adults and enjoy making music with others who love playing classical music as much as you do!
+Join us for Chamber Music for Adults and enjoy making music with others who love playing classical music as much as you do!
 All levels are welcome.
-You’ll learn from distinguished faculty and, in many groups, play side by side with select Curtis students.
+You’ll learn from distinguished faculty, friendly professional musicians, and, in many groups, play side-by-side with select Curtis students.

 All practice and rehearsal rooms host Steinway pianos.
 Register as an individual or a pre-formed ensemble.

 Individual registrants, with or without chamber ensemble experience, are welcome.
 No audition is required for admission, but we ask each individual registrant to submit a playing sample, which informs our decisions on ensemble assignments.
-We also ask that you provide a repertoire list-what you’ve played in the past, whether solo, chamber, or accompanied.
-Finally, let us know what repertoire you’d love to play while you’re here and we’ll do our best to accommodate your requests where possible - some flexibility is appreciated.
-Once registration closes, faculty match all individual registrants into ensembles based on common level and repertoire-requests; participants then know their group’s repertoire in advance of the program and have a chance to order the music and practice their parts for a few weeks before joining together at the program.
+We also ask that you provide a repertoire list that notes what you’ve played in the past, whether solo, chamber, or accompanied.
+Finally, let us know what repertoire you’d love to play while you’re here and we’ll do our best to accommodate your requests where possible (some flexibility is appreciated).
+Once registration closes, faculty match all individual registrants into ensembles based on common level and repertoire requests; participants are notified of their groups’ repertoire in advance of the program and have a chance to order the music and practice their parts for a few weeks before joining together at the program.

-If you are attending as a pre-formed group, submission of your playing is not necessary.
+If you are attending as a pre-formed group, no playing sample is necessary.
 We will ask you to submit a repertoire list—what you have played in the past as an ensemble—to help us suggest new repertoire.
 You’re also welcome to tell us what you want to work on during the program.

-In the evenings after your chamber group rehearsals, come play in the chamber orchestra side by side with select Curtis students.
-Orchestra members meet for two rehearsals on Wednesday and Thursday nights, and then perform for friends and family on Friday evening.
+In the evenings after your chamber group rehearsals, come play in the chamber orchestra side-by-side with select Curtis students.
+Orchestra members meet for three rehearsals on Wednesday, Thursday, and Friday nights, and then perform for friends and family on Saturday evening.

 No audition is required for admission, but we ask each participant to submit a sample of his or her playing, which informs our decisions on section placement.
 We also ask that you provide a repertoire list—what you’ve played in the past, whether orchestral, solo, chamber, or accompanied.

-Pianists can sign up for intensive chamber music sessions during the day, or with the addition of piano master classes at night.
+Pianists can sign up for intensive chamber music sessions during the day, with optional master classes at night.